LeaderPortfolio

 Record Earnings

-Earned nearly $5 billion in a single year, investing in gold.
+Made $5 billion in a single year, primarily through investments in the gold sector.

 Subprime Mortgage Crisis